qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ---------------------------

-Auxiliary fields can be edited using the :ref:`attribute table <sec_attribute_table>`, however they are not initially visible or editable.
+Auxiliary fields can be edited using the :ref:`attribute table <sec_attribute_table>`.
+However, not all auxiliary fields are initially visible in the attribute table.

+Auxiliary fields representing attributes of a layer's symbology, labeling, appearance, or diagrams will appear automatically in the attribute table.
+The exception are attributes that can be modified using the :ref:`Label Toolbar <label_toolbar>` which are hidden by default.
+Auxiliary fields representing a ``Color`` have a widget **Color** set by default, otherwise auxiliary fields default to the **Text Edit** widget.

-To make a field visible, open the :ref:`Attribute Form properties tab
-<vector_attributes_menu>` and change the value of an auxiliary field
-:guilabel:`Widget Type` from **Hidden** to another relevant value.
+Auxiliary fields that represent attributes that can be modified using the :ref:`Label toolbar<label_toolbar>` are **Hidden** in the attribute table by default.
+To make a field visible, open the :ref:`Attribute Form properties tab <vector_attributes_menu>` and change the value of an auxiliary field :guilabel:`Widget Type` from **Hidden** to another relevant value.
 For example, change the **auxiliary_storage_labeling_size** to **Text Edit** or change **auxiliary_storage_labeling_color** to the **Color** widget.
-Those fields will now be visible and editable in the attribute table:
+Those fields will now be visible in the attribute table.

+Auxiliary fields in the attribute table will appear like the following image:

 .. figure:: img/auxiliary_storage_widgets.png